-Attendance Allowance is for people at the State Pension age or older with a disability that is severe enough that they need someone to help look after them, for example, help with washing, dressing or eating, during the day or overnight.
+Attendance Allowance is for people of State Pension age or older with a disability that is severe enough that they need someone to help look after them.
+For example, the individual may need help with washing, dressing or eating, during the day or at night.